pavelsaman/pavelsaman.github.io/_posts/2020-03-22-statistics-about-covid-19-in-command-line-with-perl.md

 ---
 layout: page
-title:  "Statistics about COVID-19 in Command Line With Perl"
+title:  "Statistics about COVID-19 in Command Line with Perl"
 date:   2020-03-22 13:07:19 +0200
 categories: perl
 ---